-9. The definition of "person" in Section 2(10) follows the standard definition of person used by the Uniform Law Commission and thus includes not only individuals and private entities but also governmental entities, as they can be holders of both conventional affirmative easements, conservation easements, and public-utility easements.

-10. The definition of a "public-utility easement" in Section 2(11) is intended to encompass both an investor-owned but publicly regulated utility as well as a publicly owned utility.
-The term includes an easement benefitting an interstate utility, an intrastate utility, or a utility cooperative to make clear that the wide spectrum of public utilities in the United States will be excluded from the scope of the act under Section 3(b)(2).

-11. The definition of "real property" used in Section 2(12) is taken almost verbatim from the Uniform Nonjudicial Foreclosure Act § 102(13) (2002).
-The term "real property" is used throughout the definitions found in Section 2, instead of the term "land," as found throughout the Restatement, because an easement will sometimes benefit or burden real property interests other than ownership of land - for example, condominium units or parts of buildings owned by condominium associations.
-Section 2(12) refers to the interest of a "lessor and lessee," rather than a "landlord and tenant," as in the Uniform Nonjudicial Foreclosure Act § 102(13), for the sake of consistency with other provisions of the act.
-The general reference to the interest of a lessor or lessee in this section has no bearing on the definition of a "lessee of record" in Section 2(7).

-12. The definition of "record," used as a noun, found in Section 2(13) is the standard Uniform Law Commission definition.

-13. The definitions of a "security instrument" and "security-interest holder of record" used in Sections 2(14) and 2(15) are based on the Uniform Nonjudicial Foreclosure Act §§ 102(19) and 102(10) (2002).
+- 8. The definition of "person" in Section 2(9) follows the standard definition of person used by the Uniform Law Commission and thus includes not only individuals and private entities, but also governmental entities, as they can be holders of conventional affirmative easements, conservation easements, negative easements, and public-utility easements. - 9.
+The definition of a "public-utility easement" in Section 2(10) is intended to encompass both an investor-owned but publicly regulated utility as well as a publicly owned utility.
+A publicly owned utility is one owned by the government, including a state or municipal government or a special governmental entity created specifically to own a utility.
+The term includes an easement benefitting an interstate utility, an intrastate utility, or a utility cooperative to make clear that a wide spectrum of public utilities in the United States will be excluded from the scope of the act under Section 3(b). - 10.
+The definition of "real property" used in Section 2(11) is taken almost verbatim from the Uniform Nonjudicial Foreclosure Act § 102(13) (2002).
+The term "real property" is used throughout the definitions found in Section 2, instead of the term "land," as found throughout the Restatement, because an easement will sometimes benefit or burden real property interests other than ownership of land for example, condominium units or parts of buildings owned by condominium associations.
+Section 2(11) refers to the interest of a "lessor and lessee," rather than a "landlord and tenant," as in the Uniform Nonjudicial Foreclosure Act § 102(13), for the sake of consistency with other provisions of the act.
+The general reference to the interest of a lessor or lessee in this section has no bearing on the definition of a "lessee of record" in Section 2(7). - 11.
+The definition of "record," used as a noun, found in Section 2(12), is the standard Uniform Law Commission definition. - 12.
+The definitions of a "security instrument" and "security-interest holder of record" used in Sections 2(13) and 2(14) are based on the Uniform Nonjudicial Foreclosure Act §§ 102(19) and 102(10) (2002).

-14. The definition of "title evidence" in Section 2(17) is taken almost verbatim from the Uniform Nonjudicial Foreclosure Act § 102(22) (2002).

-15. The definition of "unit" in Section 2(18) is based on the Uniform Common Interest Ownership Act (UCIOA) § 103(35) (2008).
+- 13. The definition of "title evidence" in Section 2(16) is taken almost verbatim from the Uniform Nonjudicial Foreclosure Act § 102(22) (2002). - 14.
+The definition of "unit" in Section 2(17) is based on the Uniform Common Interest Ownership Act (UCIOA) § 103(35) (2008).
 See also UCIOA § 2-105(a)(5) (specifying the contents of a declaration in the context of a condominium or planned community).
 The term "common interest community" is defined in UCIOA § 103(9) (2008) as "real estate described in a declaration with respect to which a person, by virtue of the person's ownership of a unit, is obligated to pay for a share of real estate taxes, insurance premiums, maintenance, or improvement of, or services or other expenses related to, common elements, other units, or other real estate described in the declaration."